 One could say that all this is purely imaginary and only invented for argument's sake.
 But is it indeed?
 Hasn't that process actually begun in the Soviet Union?
 Have not the managers received the right to fire some "excessive workers"?
 Has not pressure to grant them the right to "fix their own prices" (i.e. to have them fixed by supply and demand on the market) already started, and isn't it referred to in the Soviet press?
 Have not certain ideologues of the "managerial layer" (whose existence is now openly admitted and whose formation and education is surrounded with the greatest care by the leaders of the bureaucracy) claimed the right to decide upon the closure of "unprofitable factories"?
 Has not even Liberman raised his voice in favour of the enterprise becoming more and more "self-financing"?
-Isn't there already an experiment with a whole industrial branch financing "its own" investment?25 Haven't the trends towards a disintegration of planned economy begun to assert themselves in Yugoslavia, since the "economic reforms" of 1965?
-Hasn't even an open conflict arisen between "workers self-management" (in its distorted Yugoslav version) and "socialist market economy", the most "aggressive" wing of the Yugoslav factory managers openly defending the idea that management should be freed from day-to-day "encroachments" by the workers' councils, whose functions should presumably be reduced to one of "deciding income distribution", e.g. to similar functions of a capitalist firm's general stockholders meeting?
-And isn't the possibility of this process going further and further in that direction conceivable to-day, with all the social forces and contradictions involved in it before our eyes, in broad daylight so to speak, in the Yugoslav case?
+Isn't there already an experiment with a whole industrial branch financing "its own" investment?25 Haven't the trends towards a disintegration of planned economy begun to assert themselves in Yugosiavia, since the "economic reforms" of 1965?
+Hasn't even an open conflict arisen between "workers self-management" (in its distorted Yugoslav version) and "socialist market that management should be freed from day-to-day "encroachments" by the workers' councils, whose functions should presumably be reduced to one of "deciding income distribution", e.g. to similar functions of a capitalist firm's general stockholders meeting?
+And isn't the possibility of this process going further and further in that direction conceivable to-day, with all the social forces and contradictions invelved in it before our eyes, in broad daylight so to speak, in the Yugoslav case?